hypertidy/PROJ/README.md

 WIP - see the matrix set up in .travis.yml, and the scripts in ci/travis/ - much gratitude to GDAL for examples of how to do all this\!

+See ./.github/workflows/check-standard.yaml for the Github Actions approach, many thanks to James Balamuta.

 # Notes